 The scheme aims to upgrade over 600,000 homes across England.

 Better insulation could save some people £600 a year on energy bills.

-Funding is only currently available until March 2021.
+The scheme is currently available until March 2022.

 - Double whammy for first time buyers as 1 in 4 pay stamp duty alongside soaring house prices

 June 21, 2022